Sulove-gairhe/DrumKit-Play-drum-online-/README.md

-This code is of Angela Yu.
-I have Rewrote it myself but thought it was pretty cool so I decided to share with you guys :D.If you want to check it out you can go into Settings>Pages>And you will find a link to my domain.
+This code originally is of Angela Yu.
+I Rewrote it myself but thought it was pretty cool so I decided to share with you guys :D.If you want to check it out you can go into Settings>Pages>And you will find a link to my domain.
 Have fun YAYY 🥳